 In the same respect, a piece of pie or cake for dessert tasted so much better.
 Without eating processed foods, I appreciated the richness and flavour of the items I was eating.

-I realised that I was never “addicted” to anything I ate.
+I realised that I was “addicted” to certain foods.

-Arbitrary crash diet eating is an anchor for shaming ourselves.
-When I ceased to shame myself for the foods I was eating, I also stopped the cycle of body negativity.
+An arbitrary crash diet is an anchor for shaming ourselves.
+When I ceased to shame myself my relationship with food, I also stopped the cycle of body negativity.

 A new cycle of rational and healthy give and take begins when you quit crash dieting.

-Eating what my body needs when it needs it, stopped the mental battle I was living through while I was engaging in restrictive crash dieting.
+Eating what my body needs for health and vitality, stopped the mental battle I was living through while I was engaging in restrictive crash dieting.

 It is incredible how much better you will see your body when you stop punishing yourself for not putting it through unnecessary hell.